Muhimbi/PDF-Converter-Services-Online/clients/v1/php/samples/watermarking/rtf_watermark/README.md

 With PHP running - and in this example - listening on port 8080, open a browser and navigate to `http://localhost:8080/rtf_watermark.php`.

-Choose a PDF file and click the `Watermark` button.
+Choose a PDF or an MS Office document file and click the `Watermark` button.

 <br>